Dual Degree: Doctor of Pharmacy and Master of Business Administration

 According to the article titled "Impact of a Dual PharmD/MBA Degree on Graduates' Academic Performance, Career Opportunities, and Earning Potential" published by the American Journal of Pharmaceutical Education, where 17 PharmD/MBA graduates were surveyed, dual-degree graduates had a somewhat higher GPA than those who completed either a PharmD or MBA solely.
 Dual-degree students also reported a higher number of job interviews and 15 percent higher compensation than those completing the PharmD only.

 Click here to read the full article: pdf version or online.

 Also, read this recent profile of Christine Nguyen, a 2010 PharmD/MBA alumnus, to learn more about the educational and professional benefits of completing this dual-degree program.

 Students interested in the PharmD/MBA Program must apply and be accepted to both the MBA Program in the Eberhardt School of Business and the PharmD program in the Thomas J. Long School of Pharmacy and Health Sciences separately.
 Acceptance by one program does not guarantee admission to the other degree program as each review is conducted on an independent basis.

 PharmCAS applicants should apply to the MBA Program using the new online Eberhardt MBA Application.
 The deadlines for the MBA application are Round 1: January 15 (priority review) and Round 2: March 1 (on-time).
 PharmD/MBA applicants should apply for a fee waiver in the MBA application using the code PharmD/MBA Applicant.

 Please note that the MBA Program has the following prerequisite course requirements:

-Please contact the MBA Program Office if you have any questions about MBA prerequisites or admission requirements.
+Further details can be found on the Instructions for Pharmacy Applicants page.
+Please contact the MBA Program Office directly if you have any questions about the MBA application, MBA prerequisites or admission requirements.